 Intentionally construct your story with layers that you can build upon over time.

 4. Identify the lessons your story offers others.

 People enjoy stories that entertain, motivate and teach.
 Consider: Would you want to work for an organization that has nothing to teach you?

 5. Plan the various chapters of your story and how you will tell them.

 Communication is like a road map.
 If you can’t envision how you are going to get to your destination, you likely will never get there.

 Do you consider other issues when creating a communications strategy to tell your corporate story?
 Please send them along or post them in this blog’s comment section.
-I look forward to discussing them with you.
+We look forward to discussing them with you.